Get E-Book

 Process Priority

-os.setPriority(os.constants.priority.PRIORITY_LOW);Setting priority to PRIORITY_LOW (19) tells the scheduler to prefer other processes over yours.
-That fits background workers, batch jobs, and maintenance scripts where latency is not important.
-Setting PRIORITY_HIGH (-14) gives the process preference, but it requires root or administrator privileges.
+PRIORITY_LOW maps to 19, which tells the scheduler to prefer other processes over yours.
+That can be useful for background workers, maintenance jobs, and batch scripts where latency is not sensitive.

-The use case is narrow but real.
-If a background job processor runs on the same machine as a latency-sensitive HTTP server, the worker can be set to PRIORITY_BELOW_NORMAL so it yields CPU time first.
-In containerized deployments with one workload per container, this is less relevant because the scheduler and resource limits isolate the workloads.
-On shared VMs or bare metal with mixed workloads, priority is still a useful tuning knob.
+This API has a narrow but real use case.
+If a background job processor runs on the same machine as a latency-sensitive HTTP server, the worker can use PRIORITY_BELOW_NORMAL so it yields CPU time sooner.
+In containerized deployments with one workload per container, this is less common because CPU limits usually handle isolation.
+On shared VMs or bare metal, priority can still help.

 How CPU and Memory Calls Reach the System